gbmhunter/blog/content/pages/programming/website-design/opencart/removing-product-count-from-categories/_index.md

 {{< figure src="/images/programming-opencart/open-cart-product-count-next-to-categories-before-and-after.jpg" caption="Removing the product count from the categories in OpenCart.
-This uses the free VSmod extension 'Simple Remove Product Count From Categories'." caption-position="bottom" width="600px" >}}
+This uses the free VSmod extension 'Simple Remove Product Count From Categories'."  width="600px" >}}